jcu-eresearch/jcu.theme/README.rst

     meld ./Products/CMFPlone/skins/plone_login/logged_out.cpt ./jcu/theme/skins/jcu_theme_custom_templates/logged_out.cpt

 If there are further new customisations, you need to add them here so people know what to merge in.
+Where possible, attempt to push changes back to the Plone and other communities to avoid extra maintenance efforts.